 The mean and standard deviation for the group described by Table 2 only has mean 6,746,512 and standard deviation 1,223,232.
 If we assume independence of the reserves described by Tables 3.1 and 3.2, we calculate a standard deviation of 2,094,724 for Group B by summing variances.
 This falls short of the variance calculated above.
-This is because the same estimate of $\vec{\theta}$ is used for the groups described by Tables 3.1 and 3.2.
+This is because the same estimate of $\bar{\theta}$ is used for the groups described by Tables 3.1 and 3.2.

-Plots of the predictive density of the reserve for Groups A and B are given in Graphs 5 and 6.
+Plots of the predictive density of the reserve for Groups A and B are given in Exhibits 5 and 6.
 Note that the modes are equal to the means of the reserve distributions when parameter uncertainty is not considered.
+The skewness to the left of the predictive distribution causes its mean to be less than its mode.